J-K-FlipFlop/BlackwaterBallardsDeProj/README.md

 The function write_csv_to_s3 takes a session, data to be written, bucket name and key (file path to data) as arguments.
 It uses the wrangler module and to_csv inbuilt functions to write the given data to the specified s3 bucket.
 The data is converted to a pandas dataframe before entry, and the bucket name and key provide the file path to the stored data.
 Returns a success message dict on successful write, throws a ClientError and logs the error on a failure.

 The function update_data_in_bucket takes a table name as an argument.
 Reads a previous runtime value from the S3 code bucket.
 If this value is not present, takes a default value of year 1999.
 The function then compares the previous runtime value to the last_updated time, and if the last_updated is later, then saves the whole sales entry to a list.
 This list of new info is then written to a new file in the bucket via the write_csv_to_s3 function, with a unique id in the title related to the time the function was run.
 Finally, the time the function is run is then written to the bucket, overwriting the previous runtime.
 This ensures that the next instance of the code will know the last run time and will then write only the relevant entries.
+Logs and returns any response given.

 ### Transform Lambda

+#### Utils
+Contains 3 functions; read_latest_changes, get_data_from_ingestion_bucket, and write_parquet_data_to_s3.
+The function write_parquet_data_to_s3 is imported to the handler.py file, read_latest_changes is imported to both handler.py and transform_funcs.py, and get_data_from_ingestion_bucket is imported just to transform_funcs.py.

+The read_latest_changes function takes a boto3 client as an argument, and gets a list of the keys from the boto3 client s3 bucket that are most recently updated.
+It returns a dictionary with a success message, timestamp and retrieved list of files.
+If a ClientError is thrown during thr process, the function returns a dictionary with a failure message.

+The get_data_from_ingestion_bucket function reads the csv data from the s3 ingestion zone and converts it into a pandas dataframe.
+The function takes 3 arguments; key, filename and a boto3 session.
+The boto3 session determines which s3 to read from, and the key and filename determine which file in the s3 to read.
+The function returns a dictionary containing a success message and the dataframe on a success, or returns a dictionary containing a failure message and error response on either a CLientError or NoFilesFound error.

+The write_parquet_data_to_s3 functions takes a pandas dataframe, table_name, boto3 session and timestamp as arguments.
+The function writes the dataframe to the processed zone specified in the boto3 session.
+The table_name and timestamp determine the filepath of the file written to the processed zone.
+Returns a dictionary containing a success message on a successful write, or a dictionary with a failure message on either a ClientError or generally on a failed write.

+#### transform_funcs
+The transform functions use the read_latest_changes and get_data_from_ingestion_bucket utility functions to access and transform the data from each table in the Totesys database.
+Each function takes a client and session as arguments, and returns an output dictionary containing a success status message and a dataframe.
+There are unique functions for each table that exist in the final database schema, for example design, currency, staff, counterparty, etc. These functions are specific to each table in the final database as the structure of each table, the datatypes of each column, the form that the data is originally kept in the Totesys database, etc, are all different, so require specific code to format them correctly.

+#### handler
+The handler file contains 1 function, lambda_handler.
+All of the functions from transform_funcs.py are imported into handler, which runs each of them and stores them as variables.
+On checking these variables for a success status message, the function either writes this data to the processed zone using the write_parquet_data_to_s3 function, or prints and logs that no data was written.
+If any data has been written, the last_ran_at.csv at the root of the processed zone s3 bucket is updated, which will trigger the load lambda to run.
+FInally, the function prints and logs the number of tables updated.

 ### Load Lambda